Alternative Treatment Options for Acne During Pregnancy

 As a 2013 article in Dermatologic Therapy reports, "In one case report, a woman who was 5 months pregnant with new onset acne vulgaris was treated with escalating doses of NBUVB phototherapy three times weekly for 2 months, eventually leading to resolution of most of her inflammatory papules and pustules."2

-Special note on photodynamic therapy: Photodynamic therapy is another light treatment for acne in which a substance containing a photosensitizer, which helps the skin absorb light better, is put on the skin immediately before light treatment.
+Special note on photodynamic therapy: Photodynamic therapy is another light treatment for acne in which a substance containing a photosensitizer, is put on the skin immediately before light treatment.
+The photosensitizer helps the skin absorb light better.
 However, the photosensitizing substances that are commonly used along with the PDT are not safe to use during pregnancy.
 Therefore, PDT should not be used during pregnancy.2

-Laser therapy is a promising alternative treatment for pregnant women who have acne.
-Several studies have shown laser treatment to be effective in treating acne.
-While many of these studies are small and sometimes unreliable, they show 36% to 83% improvement in acne symptoms.
-However, laser therapy alone does not completely clear acne.2,7-15
+Laser therapy is another somewhat promising treatment for pregnant women who are struggling with acne.
+Several studies have shown laser treatment to be effective in treating acne, with study participants experiencing a broad range of improvement (36% - 83%) in acne symptoms.
+However, similar to light therapy, laser therapy alone does not completely clear acne.2,7-15

 Always Consult Your Doctor